-14 June The Norwegian Government by Royal Decree No. 115 of 14 June 1929 granted Norske Luftruter AS a concession
+14 June The Norwegian Government by Royal Decree No. 115 of 14 June 1929 granted Norske Luftruter AS a concession together with fuel and cooling system problems.

 28 June Season's last airmail flight Oslo (Kjeller)-Gothenburg-Malmö operated.
 Service closed down for the year.